APS can cause both low-grade symptoms and potentially fatal events as a result of blood clots.

 Some people are affected by symptoms more than others while others simply have the antiphospholipid antibodies (aPL) in their blood but do not develop any blood clots, experience pregnancy complications or display any symptoms at all.
 As of yet, we simply don’t know the reason why these anomalies exist because so much research still needs to be carried out.

-The typical low-grade symptoms of Hughes/antiphospholipid syndrome are:
+The typical low-grade symptoms of APS are:

 © 2016 The Hughes Syndrome Foundation.
 Registered Charity Number 1138116.
 A company limited by guarantee registered in England 7268671.